vondele/fastpopular/Readme.md

   --stopEarly           Stop analysing the game as soon as countStopEarly new positions are reached (default false) for the analysing thread.
   --countStopEarly <N>  Number of new positions encountered before stopping with stopEarly (default 1) --minCount <N>        Minimum count of the position before being written to file (default 1).
 Use N=0 to simply parse the games, without writing positions to file.
-  --saveCount           Add to the output file the count of each position.
-This adds significant memory overhead (but can be faster).
-Requires --omitMoveCounter.
+  -o <path>             Path to output epd file (default: popular.epd) --omitMoveCounter     Omit movecounter when storing the FEN (the same position with different movecounters is in any case only stored once)
-  --omitMoveCounter     Omit movecounter when storing the FEN (the same position with different movecounters is still only stored once)
+  --saveCount           Output the count of each stored position without movecounter in the file popular_sorted.epd.
-  --TBlimit <N>         Omit positions with N pieces, or fewer (default: 1) --omitMates           Omit positions without a legal move (check/stale mates) --minElo <N>          Omit games where WhiteElo or BlackElo < minElo (default: 0) --cdb                 Shorthand for --TBlimit 7 --omitMates -o <path>             Path to output epd file (default: popular.epd) --help                Print this help message
+  --TBlimit <N>         Omit positions with N pieces, or fewer (default: 1) --omitMates           Omit positions without a legal move (check/stale mates) --minElo <N>          Omit games where WhiteElo or BlackElo < minElo (default: 0) --cdb                 Shorthand for --TBlimit 7 --omitMates --help                Print this help message
 ```